Infrared Coagulation of Hemorrhoids Instructions

 Infrared coagulation, also called IRC, is a non-surgical, minimally invasive procedure used to treat hemorrhoids.
 Hemorrhoids are veins in your anal area that have become swollen or inflamed.
 Because of their location, they are prone to itching, bleeding and infection.

 While many techniques exist for dealing with hemorrhoids, IRC has proven to be effective and fast.
 Dr. Khodadadian completed special training in IRC and has treated many patients successfully with this procedure.

 An outpatient procedure, IRC uses infrared light, a laser or an electrical current with equal effect.
 You won’t feel much discomfort at all, and the process causes no side effects.

 You do not need any special preparation procedures unless you want to be sedated during the procedure.
 In that case, you must fast (no food or water) for eight hours before your appointment.
 You’ll also need someone responsible to drive you home and stay with you for a few hours once you’re released.

 Infrared Coagulation Procedure

-During the infrared coagulation procedure, Dr. Khodadadian uses a small probe to make contact with the skin above a hemorrhoid, exposing the tissue to a quick pulse of infrared light.
+During the infrared coagulation procedure, our doctors use a small probe to make contact with the skin above a hemorrhoid, exposing the tissue to a quick pulse of infrared light.
 The heat from the infrared light burns the hemorrhoid.
 The resulting scar tissue cuts off the blood supply to the hemorrhoid, which causes it to shrink and die.

 You may feel heat and some mild pain, but the discomfort is minimal.
 You always can ask to be sedated during the procedure.
 Each treatment takes approximately 10 minutes.